-Les Namingha is the son of Emerson Namingha, the grandson
+Les Namingha (b.1967) is the son of Emerson Namingha, the grandson

 of Rachel Nampeyo, great-grandson of Annie Healing, and a great-great-grandson of Nampeyo of Hano.

 Les blends and deconstructs traditional and historic designs in an amazingly modern style.
-The precision of his painting is undoubtedly a reflection of his learning to make pottery from his aunt, Dextra Quotskuyva of Hopi, a master potter and world-renown innovator.
+The precision of his painting is undoubtedly a reflection of his learning to make pottery from his aunt, Dextra Quotskuyva, a master potter and world-renowned innovator.
 Les has won numerous awards for his pottery at Santa Fe Indian Market, the Heard Museum Market, and other events, along with being featured in multiple books on Hopi and Pueblo art.
 He continues to be one of the dynamic innovators in Pueblo pottery!

 Les Namingha transforms and challenges the surface expectations of Hopi and Pueblo pottery through his creative designs, textures, and materials.
 He is as much a painter as a potter, and his vessels rely on form, surface design, and color to reveal their ancient and modern artistic influences.